twilliamsorel/trevors-tales/src/_stories/a-night-out.md

 “I dunno man.
 They seemed chill at first.” he says, rubbing his eyes.
 I can tell he’s pretty drunk.
 “So are we just going home, or what?”

 “I don’t know,” I say.
-“We could. things will be closing down soon anyway.”
+“We could.
+Things will be closing down soon anyway.”

 A man passing on the street taps my arm anxiously.
 “Yo man, you got a cigarette I could bum?”

 “Sorry, I don’t smoke,” I say.
 The man grunts and waddles off.

 The interaction brings back a collection of vague memories.
 I used to hang out with the smokers on occasion, through high school and college&mdash;back when smoking was an identity.
 They just seemed to fit my personality more: a misanthropic crowd with a penchant for philosophical conversation.
-Somehow, I managed never to pick up the habit myself, although I often think my life would make so much more sense if I did.
+Somehow, I managed never to pick up the habit myself.

 “You know what sounds good?”
 I say.
 “Whiskey and cigars.”